 Hair growth in patients on testosterone therapy can further conceal scars.
 The nipples and areolas are reduced in size and placed as free grafts in the appropriate male position on the chest.
 Comparing female anatomy to male anatomy will show that male nipple placement is lower and lateral, near the edge of the pectoralis muscles, not more central and medial as in women.
 Proper positioning is critical to obtaining a masculine result.
 Specialized dressings are used on each nipple/areola graft until the first bandage change; a drain is placed in each mastectomy space beneath the skin flaps to facilitate healing.
 Both graft dressings and drains are usually removed at 7-10 days post-op, depending on the amount of drainage.
 Both the mastectomy scars and nipple/areola grafts must be kept dry and protected from excessive activity or shear forces for a total of three-four weeks in order to reduce bleeding, bruising, seroma formation, and failure of part or all of the nipple grafts to “take” and heal properly to their recipient areas.
 Absolute avoidance of tobacco (nicotine) products including vaping, nicotine gum, patch, spray, etc., and even exposure to second-hand smoke is critical to skin graft healing.
 Scars are permanent, but will fade over 6-12 months; ultraviolet exposure must also be avoided during this period when scars are still pink and susceptible to hyperpigmentation.

-Patients who are obese or have large, pendulous breasts may also require chest liposuction or additional skin tailoring (“dog-ear” excision) for optimal results; every effort is made to reduce the need for secondary surgery for any reason, though optimal results may require lateral chest or other revisions, usually possible via local anesthesia.
+Patients who are obese or have large, pendulous breasts may also require chest liposuction or additional skin tailoring (“dog-ear” excision) for optimal results; every effort is made to reduce the need for secondary surgery for any reason, though optimal results may require lateral chest or other revisions, often possible via local anesthesia.